How to Become a TV Producer in 5 Steps

 The first show or movie you successfully guide from inception to air improves your chances of winning approval for the next project and the one after that.
 The U.S. Bureau of Labor Statistics (BLS) projects that growth in demand for programming content will be strongest for subscription and cable TV broadcasting and in online, mobile and interactive media (www.bls.gov).

-In 2008 the broadcasting industry employed about 27,200 producers and directors.
-Employment figures don't reflect the number of producers who were between projects when data was collected.
-From 2008-2018 employment was expected to increase 4.7% to 28,480.
+According to the BLS, there were about 103,500 producers and directors employed in 2012 (www.bls.gov).
+From 2012-2022, employment was expected to increase 3% to 106,400.
 Industry consolidation will be an inhibiting factor to growth.
-Salary.com reports that as of September 2011 you could have potentially earned a median annual salary of $49,938 as a producer.
+The BLS reports that as of May 2013, you could have potentially earned a median annual salary of $69,100 as a producer or director.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: